Cselwood/SortingAlgorithms/README.md

-Written in Java, I am re-exploring the algorithms I learned at University, starting with basic BubbleSort and making my way back to QuickSort, ShellSort, MergeSort and HeapSort.
+Written in Java, I am re-exploring the algorithms I learned at University, I'm learning from old notes, new references and different techniques from what I have done previously.

 **Download Sorts**